AMcBain/CDS.ai-fullstack-exercise/README.md

 Once installed and running, the backend will be available at `http://localhost:8000` and the frontend will be available at `http://localhost:5173`.

 ## Tasks
 What follows is a list of tasks you can perform in this repository.
-These are roughly separated into four buckets: frontend, backend, orchestration, and engineering.
+These are roughly separated into three buckets: frontend, backend, and full stack.
 Please spend no more than 4 hours total on this exercise, and be prepared to talk about your process in your upcoming interview.

 ### Frontend
 * Bar Chart Changes: